MartinHurnak/NN_project/README.md

 [3] Girshick, R., 2015.
 Fast r-cnn.
 In Proceedings of the IEEE international conference on computer vision (pp. 1440-1448).

 [4] Ren, S., He, K., Girshick, R. and Sun, J., 2015.
 Faster r-cnn: Towards real-time object detection with region proposal networks.
 In Advances in neural information processing systems (pp. 91-99).

+[5] Redmon, J., Divvala, S., Girshick, R. and Farhadi, A., 2016.
+You only look once: Unified, real-time object detection.
+In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 779-788).